72santhi/cap5771sp25-project/README.md

 # 🎬 Session-Based Cross-Domain Recommender

 An interactive recommendation system that predicts the next best item (Movie, Music, or Book) based on a user's ongoing session using a GRU4Rec model.
-The system is deployed via a Netflix-themed Streamlit dashboard with real-time interaction.
+The system is deployed via a Streamlit dashboard with real-time interaction.

 ![Python](https://img.shields.io/badge/Python-3.10-blue)
 ![PyTorch](https://img.shields.io/badge/PyTorch-2.0-orange)